ksu-offsec/fall-2020-hs-ctf/OSINT/readme.md

 ## Question 2 (Difficulty level 2)
 **Initial Information:**
 There's a very nice picture that we have here.
-What’s the street address for the building in which it was taken as listed on its website?
+What’s the street address (no City, State, or Zip Code) for the building in which it was taken as listed on its website?
  ![Question image](OSINT_2.png)

 **Hint:**